ibm-cloud-docs/vpc/vsi_is_about_custom_images.md

 {: #custom-image-operating-systems}

 * Make sure that your image is supported as an [x86 stock image](/docs/vpc?topic=vpc-about-images) or an [s390x stock image](/docs/vpc?topic=vpc-vsabout-images) on {{site.data.keyword.vpc_full}}.
-* If you choose to create a custom image with your own license, select the [BYOL](/docs/vpc?topic=vpc-byol-vpc-about) option.
+* If you choose to create a custom image with your own license, specify the appropriate operating system version that has `-byol` appended to the name when you import the image.
+For more information, see [Bring your own license](/docs/vpc?topic=vpc-byol-vpc-about).
 * ISO images of licensed operating systems, such as Windows&reg; and Linux&reg;, and open source operating systems, such as CentOS and Ubuntu, aren't provided by {{site.data.keyword.cloud}}.
 If you need these ISO images, you can download them from the respective vendor website.

 ### {{site.data.keyword.cos_full_notm}} considerations